Tips To Prevent Resin Bubbles

 Tips To Prevent Resin Bubbles- Sealing creates a barrier and prevents trapped air

-Poorly mounted prints can also be a source of unwanted air bubbles.
-Always ensure your prints are mounted evenly to the panel.
-Whether you choose a glue stick or a spray glue, avoid air pockets by applying an even amount of adhesive.
+Always ensure prints are mounted evenly and securely to the panel.
+Avoid air pockets by applying an even amount of adhesive.

 Tips To Prevent Resin Bubbles- Poorly mounted prints can also be a source of unwanted air bubbles